Bivalvia | Ostreoida | Spondylidae

-Indo-West Pacific: from India to Melanesia; north to Japan and south to Queensland and New Caledonia.
+Indo-West Pacific: from Indonesia to the Philippines; north to Japan and south to northern Queensland.

 Countries | FAO areas | Ecosystems | Occurrences | Introductions

-Shell used for shellcraft (Ref.
-348).
-Attached to rocks or dead corals in shallow waters (Ref.
+Attached to rocks, dead corals or shell debris, from lower intertidal zones to a depth of about 50 m (Ref.
 348).
 Members of the class Bivalvia are mostly gonochoric, some are protandric hermaphrodites.
 Life cycle: Embryos develop into free-swimming trocophore larvae, succeeded by the bivalve veliger, resembling a miniature clam (Ref.
 833).

 IUCN Red List Status (Ref.
 114614)

 CITES status (Ref.
 94142)

 Estimation of some characteristics with mathematical models